JacquesRW/bpho-methods/README.md

 $$

 where $T_K = T  + 273.15$ - i.e the Kelvin conversion - and for some parameter $U \in [0,1]$, given the initial conditions $h_0 = 0$ km, $P_0=1013.25$ mbar and $T_0 = 15^\circ$ C, with step size $\Delta h=0.01$, up to $h_1 = 11$ km.

 ### Contains:
+- C++ and python implementations uf euler's method and runge-kutta's 4th order method (rk4)
 - euler's method: recommended (read: mandated) by BPhO
-- neural network: gives 'wobbly' results, needs further work (if worth it) and c++ implementation (maybe fortran instead for matmul)
-- rk4 method: approx 40% faster than euler
+- rk4 method: approx 40% faster than euler' method

 ### Other:
 - 'py_ref.py' contains roughly equivalent python code to the c++ code used for euler and rk4